 - 120 ml (1/2 cup) mascarpone

-- Icing sugar or powdered sugar, to serve
+- Icing sugar or powdered sugar, optional, to serve

 Instructions

 - Preheat oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.
-Grease an 8-inch round cake tin with butter and line the bottom with parchment or baking paper.
+Grease an 8-inch round cake pan with butter and line the bottom with parchment or baking paper.

-- In a large mixing bowl, add butter, sugar and vanilla and beat with an electric mixer until pale and creamy.
+- In a large mixing bowl, add butter, sugar and vanilla and beat with an electric mixer on medium speed until pale and creamy.
 Add eggs, one at a time, and beat until combined.

 - Add lemon juice, lemon zest, flour, baking powder and ricotta and beat on a low speed.
 Add milk and beat briefly until combined.
 Cake batter may be lumpy and curdled but this is totally fine.